LoickVirot/Symfony-docker-environment/README.md

 - PHPCS
 - PHPStan
 - PHPUnit
-- Github Workflow to run these tools for each push
+- Preconfigured github actions to test, build and deploy (coming soon!)
 ## Requirements

 To use this template, you need to have these programs installed :